GM spending $760M to convert Toledo factory to make EV parts

 The announcement Friday at the plant is good news for the workers in Toledo, who have worried about the future of their plant.
 GM employs about 10,000 workers at engine and transmission factories across the U.S., and their futures are uncertain as the switch to electric vehicles picks up momentum.

-“Of course there’s always worry,” said Jeff King, shop chairman for the United Auto Workers union local at the plant.
-“I think it reflects on the workforce that we have here, the quality of product that we build.”
+“Of course, there’s always worry,” said Jeff King, shop chairman for the United Auto Workers union local at the plant.
+“I think it reflects on the workforce that we have here, the quality of the product that we build.”

 “This is great news for our individual plant because we’re going to get a new product,” said worker Kim Hunter Jones of Adrian, Michigan.
 But she said she’s concerned about workers at other GM engine and transmission plants that don’t yet have assurances that they’ll build electric-vehicle components.